tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/instance.html.markdown

 * `subnet_id` - (Optional) The id of a VPC subnetwork.
 If you want to create instances in VPC network, this parameter must be set.

+* `private_ip` - (Optional) The private ip to be assigned to this instance, must be in the provided subnet and available.

 * `security_groups` - (Optional)  A list of security group ids to associate with.

 * `system_disk_type` - (Optional) Valid values are `LOCAL_BASIC`, `LOCAL_SSD`,  `CLOUD_BASIC` and `CLOUD_SSD`.